-Letitgo was the first single to be released from Prince's 15th full-length album Come.
-It was released a week prior to the album, and received a release around the world.
+Letitgo was the first single to be released from Prince’s 15th full-length album Come.
+It was released a week prior to the album (on the same day as both the Blankman soundtrack, containing Super Hero, and the single Super Hero, both credited to the New Power Generation featuring The Steeles).
+The single received a release around the world.
 The b-side, Solo, was also taken from the album.

 A maxi-single was later released containing multiple remixes of Letitgo, but none were remixed by Prince or anyone employed by him (of note is that the Original Album Version fades out fully, instead of overlapping with Orgasm as on the album).